 Can I complete an online counseling degree in Tennessee?

 The Board provides a list of counseling programs in Tennessee and some of these programs offer online study options.
 You will need to research each program to see if it meets the guidelines for the type of Tennessee counseling licensure you seek.
 If you plan to complete your degree through an institution in another state, make sure the program meets the Board’s rules to avoid delays or additional requirements when you apply.

 How do I renew my Tennessee counseling license?

 Professional counseling licensure processes are largely online in Tennessee.
 You can renew an LPC/MHSP, LMFT, or LADC license using the Tennessee Department of Health online portal for new applications and renewals.
 Alternatively, paper renewal applications can be made available by contacting the Boards.
 The DOE only accepts applications and renewals online through the TNCompass portal.

 What is the job outlook for counseling careers in Tennessee?

 According to the Bureau of Labor Statistics (BLS), the job outlook for counseling careers in Tennessee varies depending on the area of specialization.
-The fastest growth rates are projected for marriage and family therapists (33.8%), substance abuse and behavioral disorder counselors (30.2%), mental health counselors (26.4%), and rehabilitation counselors (20.4%) through 2026.6 These rates are also above the national averages for the same period.6 Slower growth is projected for counselors, all others (9.8%) and educational, guidance, school, and vocational counselors (12.2%), although this growth may still result in 50 and 540 new jobs in each category respectively.6
+The fastest growth rates are projected for substance abuse, behavioral disorder, and mental health counselors (35%), rehabilitation counselors (29.1%), and marriage and family therapists (25.2%) through 2030.6 These rates are also above the national averages for the same period.6 Educational, guidance, school, and vocational counselors are projected to grow by 19.1%, while slower growth is projected for “all other” counselors (8.2%).6